Do Grandparents Get Jealous of the Other Grandparents?

 Your head will reason with you:

-Yes, these are the parents that raised your DIL/SIL.
+Yes, these are the parents that raised your daughter-in-law/son-in-law.
 The same folks.

 Yep, your grandchildren most likely love/adore them as well.

 In your head, intellectually, like a sane normal person, you get it.